lmc2179/lmc2179.github.io/drafts/isoelastic.md

 ?

-# An example: Lotsize vs houes price
+# An example: Lotsize vs house price

 this has the intuitive features we'd expect

+* The slope is positive - all other things equal, we'd expect bigger lots to sell for more.
+* Each input added is less efficient than the last; adding more to an already large lot probably doesn't change the price much.
+* Lot-size and price are both positive.

-grab the data
+Lets grab the data:

 ```python
 from matplotlib import pyplot as plt